kumarashwin/interview-prep/Questions d'entrevue.md

 What is Dependency Injection?
 What are the SOLID principles of Object-oriented development?

+##Pratique:
+Write your own linked list class without using the built-in classes.
+Write your own hashtable class without using the built-in classes.
+Write a class that represents a binary tree.
+Write a method that traverses all nodes of the tree.
+Write a method to perform a binary search on an array without using built-in methods.
+Draw a database schema for a blog.
+Each user only has one blog, each blog has many categories, each category has many posts, and each post can belong to more than one category.
+Ask your applicant to write queries to pull specific information out.

+##Algorithmes:
+How do you find out if a number is a power of 2?
+And how do you know if it is an odd number?
+How would you change the format of all the phone numbers in 10,000 static html web pages?
+How would you write a function to reverse a string?
+And can you do that without a temporary string?
+In an array with integers between 1 and 1,000,000 one value is in the array twice.
+How do you determine which one?
+Can you name an example of a recursive solution that you created?
+What is the last thing you learned about algorithms from a book, magazine or web site?

+##Data Structures:
+What is a pointer?
+How do you find the middle item in a linked list?
+What is a hashtable?
+Which is faster: finding an item in a hashtable or in a sorted list?
+What is the difference between storing data on the heap vs. stack?
+What is the difference between a queue and a stack?
+>Stacks refer to a list in which all items are accessed and processed on the Last-In-First-Out (LIFO) basis.
+In a stack, elements are inserted (push operation) and deleted (pop operation) from the same end called top.

+>Queues refer to a list in which insertion and deletion of an item is done on the First-In-First-Out (FIFO) basis.
+The items in a queue are inserted from the one end, called the rear end, and are deleted from the other end, called the front end of the queue.

 ##C#:
 What is the difference between a struct and a class?
-Class:
+>Class:
-A class is a reference type.
+>- A class is a reference type.
-While instantiating a class, CLR allocates memory for its instance in heap.
+- While instantiating a class, CLR allocates memory for its instance in heap.
-Classes support inheritance.
+- Classes support inheritance.
-Variables of a class can be assigned as null.
+- Variables of a class can be assigned as null.
-Class can contain constructor/destructor.
+- Class can contain constructor/destructor.

-Structure:
+>Structure:
-A structure is a value type.
+>-A structure is a value type.
-In structure, memory is allocated on stack.
+- In structure, memory is allocated on stack.
-Structures do not support inheritance.
+- Structures do not support inheritance.
-Structure members cannot have null values.
+- Structure members cannot have null values.
-Structure does not require constructor/destructor and members can beinitialiazed automatically.
+- Structure does not require constructor/destructor and members can be initialized automatically.

 Difference between abstract class and an interface?
-Abstract Class:
+>Abstract Class:
-A class can extend only one abstract class
+>- A class can extend only one abstract class
-The members of abstract class can be private as well as protected.
+- The members of abstract class can be private as well as protected.
-Abstract classes should have subclasses
+- Abstract classes should have subclasses
-Any class can extend an abstract class.
+- Any class can extend an abstract class.
-Methods in abstract class can be abstract as well as concrete.
+- Methods in abstract class can be abstract as well as concrete.
-There can be a constructor for abstract class.
+- There can be a constructor for abstract class.
-The class extending the abstract class may or may not implement any of its method.
+- The class extending the abstract class may or may not implement any of its method.
-An abstract class can implement methods.
+- An abstract class can implement methods.

-Interface
+>Interface
-A class can implement several interfaces
+>- A class can implement several interfaces
-An interface can only have public members.
+- An interface can only have public members.
-Interfaces must have implementations by classes
+- Interfaces must have implementations by classes
-Only an interface can extend another interface.
+- Only an interface can extend another interface.
-All methods in an interface should be abstract Interface does not have constructor.
+- All methods in an interface should be abstract
+- Interface does not have constructor.
-All methods of interface need to be implemented by a class implementing that interface.
+- All methods of interface need to be implemented by a class implementing that interface.
-Interfaces cannot contain body of any of its method.
+- Interfaces cannot contain body of any of its method.

 What are collections and generics?
 What is a delegate?